You have come to the right place if you need a step by step guide on how to do Ghusl (Janabah bath) the right way.

 NB: Many women believe that a woman remains impure after childbirth for a period of 40 days, whereas this is not the case.
 Please if you are having any issue concerning this; state it in the comments bellow.

-- When sperm does not leave its origin in a state of lust, it does not necessitate ghusl.
-But it does however nullify ones wudu.
+- When sperm does not leave its origin in a state of lust, it does not necessitate ghusl (Janabah bath).
+But it does, however, nullify one’s wudu.

 - If you remember a wet dream but there are no signs or effects of it on your clothing and or bed sheet then you don’t have to perform ghusl.

-- If you were experiencing lust whilst in Salah and could feel sperm moving but finished your Salah before you actually experienced a discharge the your Salah is valid but you will now have to perform ghusl.
+- If you were experiencing lust whilst in Salah and could feel sperm moving but finished your Salah before you actually experienced a discharge, then your Salah is valid but you will now have to perform ghusl.

 - Do not face the Holy Ka’bah when performing ghusl.